matthewwithanm/httpplease.js/README.md

 </table>

-### The result object
+### The response object

-The result object passed to your callback in the event of a successful request has the following properties:
+The response object passed to your callback in the event of a successful request has the following properties:

 <table>